kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - Laken tells Wiskeria to take a group and plant the seven markers (totem poles) around the village.
 - 6 markers are in and Laken can sense all of the encompassed area.
 - Laken senses the goblins.
 They are about to attack the marker group.
-- Laken commands the goblins to stop.
+- From a distance Laken commands the goblins to stop.
 It buys the group time but the goblins resist.
 - The group flees to the village.
 - The goblins head toward the village.
 - There are 2 hobs and at least 64 goblins near the village.